 Specific Asanas and Pranayamas that are directed at the thyroid have been proven to be beneficial.
 These include : Sarvangasana, Matsyasana, surya namaskara, pavan muktasana, and halasana.

 In addition to the above, meditation and regular exercises to maintain a healthy lifestyle, reduce stress, and manage weight have shown to help control symptoms to a large extent.

 Improper digestion of food leads to improper functioning of the thyroid gland by blocking the small channels in the body.
 The disorder is believed to occur due to aggravation of vata and pitta dosha.
 Imbalanced vata and pitta go into minute channels of the body and in turn causes the symptoms of Hyperthyroidism.
 The aggravated two doshas leads to the overstimulation of gastric fire and in turn causes increased appetite.
 As pitta is very hot, there will be excessive sweating and intolerance towards heat.

 The main aim of the treatment of Hyperthyroid in Ayurveda involves the clearance of the blocked channels.
 This will balance the body energies and in turn restore the proper circulation and production of thyroxine hormone by thyroid gland.

 Pranayama and reflection additionally help in ruling over disturbed vata and pitta.

-Contact expert Ayurvedic doctors at Life Line Ayurvedic Herbal Clinic to resolve all your thyroid related problems through a specific treatment plan.
+Contact expert Ayurvedic doctors at Life Line Ayurvedic Herbal Clinic to manage all your thyroid related problems through a specific herbal treatment plan.